Endrick: Real Madrid

 On 15 December 2022, La Liga club Real Madrid announced that they had reached an agreement with Palmeiras, Endrick, and his family to sign him in July 2024, when he turned 18.
 The official signing fee was undisclosed by the clubs, but was reported as an extendable three-year deal for a fixed amount of €60 million plus €12 million in taxes.
 However, some other sources reported the fee was fixed at €35 million, with the remaining €25 million subject to achieving specific sporting objectives.

-On 19 July 2024, Real Madrid confirmed that Endrick would sign a six-year deal.
-He was unveiled as a new player on 27 July at the Santiago Bernabéu Stadium.
+On 19 July 2024, Real Madrid had confirmed a six-year deal with Endrick.
+He was unveiled as a new player on 27 July at the Santiago Bernabéu.
 On 25 August, Endrick made his debut in a 3–0 home win against Real Valladolid in La Liga, scoring the third goal after his introduction as a substitute in the 86th-minute.
 He also became the youngest foreigner to score for the club in La Liga's history (aged 18 years and 35 days) surpassing Raphaël Varane, who scored against Rayo Vallecano aged 18 years and 152 days.
 On 17 September, Endrick scored on his UEFA Champions League debut when he scored the final goal in 3–1 win against VfB Stuttgart in the league phase, becoming the youngest player to score for Real Madrid in the competition and also becoming the youngest Brazilian footballer to score in the competition, aged 18 years and 58 days.

-On 2 April, Endrick became the first player since Cristiano Ronaldo in the 2012–13 season to score five goals in a single Copa del Rey campaign for Real Madrid, later finishing as the tournament's joint second top scorer.
+On 2 April 2025, Endrick became the first player since Cristiano Ronaldo in the 2012–13 season to score five goals in a single Copa del Rey campaign for Real Madrid, later finishing as the tournament's joint second top scorer.
 He opened the scoring in the semi-final first leg against Real Sociedad and added his fifth with a trademark chipped finish in the return leg, helping Madrid reach the final.

-On 21 May, Real Madrid’s medical services diagnosed Endrick with a right hamstring-tendon injury that would keep him out for at least two months, ruling him out of the FIFA Club World Cup.
+On 21 May 2025, Real Madrid’s medical services diagnosed Endrick with a right hamstring-tendon injury that would keep him out for at least two months, ruling him out of the FIFA Club World Cup.
 In August 2025, he acquired the number 9 shirt ahead of the 2025–26 season, his new number being vacated by Kylian Mbappé changing to the number 10.
-On 1 November 2025, he made his first appearance under new manager Xabi Alonso, in a 4-0 win against Valencia.
+On 1 November 2025, he made his first appearance under new manager Xabi Alonso, in a 4–0 win against Valencia.

+Loan to Lyon

+On 23 December 2025, Endrick joined Ligue 1 club Lyon on a six-month loan deal.
+Lyon paid a loan fee of €1 million plus half of his wages.
+On 11 January 2026, he made his debut, scoring a goal in a 2–1 away win over Lille in the Coupe de France.
+On 25 January, he scored his first goals in the league, a hat-trick in a 5–2 win over Metz.